lmflolo/portfolio-project-1/README.md

 ### Future Features ###

 - Image gallery carousel, or the ability to enlarge images by clicking on them
+- Replace call-to-action links with more visible buttons on home page
+- Call-to-action links or buttons on the gallery page
 - Frequently Asked Questions
 - Social media links in the footer
-- Background image on the contact page and/or a nicer background color
+- Background image on the contact page and form feedback page, and/or a nicer background color
-- More detailed information in the About Section about how the business works
+- More detailed information in the About Us section about how the business works
-- More input fields in the contact form to get more specific information from the customer
+- More input fields in the contact form to get more detailed information from the customer

+- - - -
 ## Wireframes ##
-- - - -

 <details>
   <summary>Desktop wirefames</summary>
   <p>Index Page:</p>